Thomas B. Lockwood: Political career

 In 1906, he was appointed by Buffalo Mayor James N. Adam, a member of the board of park commissioners, serving until 1916; he was president of the board in 1911.
 In 1910 he was appointed secretary of the Municipal Tuberculosis Commission of Buffalo, created by an act of the State Legislature.
-In 1911, he resigned as secretray when Mayor Louis P. Fuhrmann appointed him a member of the Small Parks Commission.
+In 1911, he resigned as secretary when Mayor Louis P. Fuhrmann appointed him a member of the Small Parks Commission.

 In 1912, he became the chairman of the campaign committee of the Erie County Democratic organization.
 A follower of Woodrow Wilson, Lockwood unsuccessfully sought the Democratic nomination for governor of New York, losing to U.S. Representative William Sulzer who was elected governor.

 Lockwood "favor[ed] the enactment of a just and fair workmen's compensation act, the speedy completion of the barge canal and terminals, extension of good roads to all parts of the State, curtailment of State expenses, a systematic movement to check the spread of tuberculosis, the enactment of a system of credits for farmers, self-government for cities, and conservation of the natural resources of the State."

 In the 1914 New York state election, he beat William Gorham Rice in the Democratic primary to secure the Lieutenant Governor nomination under sitting Governor Martin H. Glynn, the first Irish American Roman Catholic governor of New York.
 Both Lockwood and Glynn lost in the general election to Republicans Edward Schoeneck and Charles S. Whitman, respectively.

 Personal life

 Lookwood was married three times throughout his life.
 His first marriage was in 1899 to Marion Doon Lobdell (1877–1900), a daughter of the Dr. Francis Lobdell, rector of Trinity Episcopal Church in Buffalo.
-She died at home of her mother on Ashland Avenue and her funeral was held at the family home at 465 Niagara Street.
+She died at her mother's home on Ashland Avenue on June 3, 1900, and her funeral was held at the family home at 465 Niagara Street.

 On November 1, 1904, who married Marion Birge (1881–1932), a daughter of Carrie (née Humphrey) Birge and George K. Birge, founder and president of the Pierce-Arrow Motor Car Company, at the home of her parents.
 Her sister, Allithea Birge Cary was the wife of architect George Cary.
 In 1918, Lockwood bought and remodeled 844 Delaware Avenue, which had been built in 1888 and, today, is a contributing property to the Delaware Avenue Historic District.
 After the death of his wife in 1932, he married Mildred (née Frances) McGuire, a daughter of Thomas Francis, on November 20, 1934, who survived him.

 In Buffalo, he was a member of the Saturn Club, the Buffalo Club, the University Club, the Country Club of Buffalo and the Park Country Club.
 He was also a member of the University Club of New York City.